 - Visit the Academic Technology Training page to see current training available for faculty.

-- Request a consultation with a Learning Technology Consultant.
+- Request a consultation with an Academic Technology Consultant.

 - For course design and technology integration guidance, request a consultation with ASSETT and find out more about related ASSETT events.